MCamp859/hello-world/pta-README.md

 ## Known Issues

-### Uninstall use case known issue
+### Uninstall Reference Implementation

-If you uninstall one of the use cases, you need to reinstall the other ones because the Docker images will be cleared.
+If you uninstall one of the reference implementations, you need to reinstall the other ones because the Docker images will be cleared.

-### License plate recognition neural network issue

-The neural network model used in this RI has 3 limitations:
--  it has been trained to recognize Chinese license plates
--  the minimum plate width must be of 94 pixels
--  only "blue" license plates have been tested thoroughly.
-Other types of license plates may underperform.

-For more details check [OpenVINO™ Model Zoo](https://docs.openvino.ai/latest/omz_models_model_license_plate_recognition_barrier_0007.html)

 ## Troubleshooting